 This corned beef and cabbage recipe is made hassle free with the help of your slow cooker.
 Remember to add the cabbage at the end to prevent the leafy vegetable from getting toomushy.

 What's the secret ingredient that makes this pie crust extra fluffy and soft?
 Mashed potatoes.
 The buttery dough pairs perfectly with the savory filling in this recipe.

 Champ is a traditional Irish dish that takes a classic comfort food (mashed potatoes) and gives it a little pop of color and flavor by adding scallions.
 Add some wilted kale or cabbage to turn champ into another classic Irish side: colcannon.

-This stew uses very simple ingredients, but packs a ton of flavor.
+This stew uses very simple ingredients, but packs in a ton of flavor.
 It can be served with some crusty Irish soda bread, or you can take it up a notch and use it as a savory pie filling.

-If you don't eat red meat but still want an authentic Irish meal this St. Patrick's Day, this is the perfect dinner for you.
+If you don't eat red meat but still want an authentic Irish meal on St. Patrick's Day, this is the perfect dinner for you.
 This seafood chowder comes from the small Irish fishing village of Howth and will definitely stand out at the dinner table.

 With chocolate in the batter and white chocolate in the icing, these cupcakes will be any chocolate lover's dream come true.
 The Guinness beer in the batter intensifies the chocolate flavor and makes the cupcakes incredibly moist and tender.